Rectory Court Care Home

 What I Do:

-I’m the head chef here at Rectory Court I started as a 2nd chef and was delighted to become Head Chef; my role now is to work closely with my team and all our residents to provide a nutritional and healthy menu with the odd treat.
+I’m the head chef here at Rectory Court.
+I started as a 2nd chef and was delighted to become Head Chef; my role now is to work closely with my team and all our residents to provide a nutritional and healthy menu with the odd treat.
 I liaise with our residents to find out their likes and dislikes and provide an alternative meal of their choice if they wish.
-Me and my team will always aim to please and provide a good dining experience.
+My team will always aim to please and provide a good dining experience.

 My Experience:

-I have 6 years of experience working in catering and have enjoyed every moment, learning new things all the time.
-I have a BETEC level 2 in hospitality and catering and an NVQ level 2 in kitchen services and food safety.
+I have many years of experience working in catering and have enjoyed every moment, learning new things all the time.
+I have a BETEC Level 2 in hospitality and catering and an NVQ Level 2 in kitchen services and food safety.

 About Me: